 At present, the Branch works with government and civil society partners to create spaces and find opportunities for Climate Reality Leaders to share their stories, promote their climate initiatives, and provide critical inputs to the development and implementation of the country’s climate change adaptation and mitigation policies, plans, and programs.

-The Branch also provides capacity development services to its diverse and thriving community of 1,200 Pinoy Climate Reality Leaders from the public, private, and youth sectors to empower them to promote renewable energy, sustainable urban mobility, and other development approaches in pursuit of genuine and lasting climate resilience for the country.
+The Branch also provides capacity development services to its diverse and thriving community of more than 1,800 Pinoy Climate Reality Leaders from the public, private, and youth sectors to empower them to promote renewable energy, sustainable urban mobility, and other development approaches in pursuit of genuine and lasting climate resilience for the country.

-The Climate Reality Project Philippines is hosted by the Institute for Climate and Sustainable Cities (ICSC), an international non-government group advancing fair climate policy and low carbon, climate-resilient development.
+The Climate Reality Project is hosted in the Philippines by the Institute for Climate and Sustainable Cities (ICSC), an international non-government group advancing fair climate policy and low carbon, climate-resilient development.

-For more information about our host organization, please visit their website.
+For more information about our host organization, please visit ICSC’s website.